 SPSS is a powerful statistical software program with a graphical interface designed for ease of use.
 Almost all commands and options can be accessed using pull down menus at the top of the main SPSS window.
 This design means that once you learn a few basic steps to access programs, it is very easy to expand your knowledge in using SPSS through the help files.
 To access the online SPSS help, you click on Help in the menu and then click on Topics if you want help by topic or on Tutorials for step-by-step hands-on guide.

 How to get SPSS

 SPSS is installed on all ITaP (Information Technology at Purdue) machines in all ITaP labs around campus.
-To get into the program: click $Start \rightarrow Programs \rightarrow Standard Software \rightarrow Statistical Packages \rightarrow IBM SPSS Statistics 22$
+You can find the latest version of SPSS in START.